48 Fun & Beautiful Things to Do in the Dominican Republic

 Of all the amazing things to do in Santo Domingo, if you can only do one, then let it be this one.
 Dedicate some time to explore la Zona Colonial, the historic colonial center of the city.
 This is not just a spot for tourists, local artists and community leaders offer products, services, and community spaces that you can support.

 La Zona Colonial is hands down the best place in Santo Domingo for cultural events, social movements, art galleries, museums, nightlife, and trendy restaurants.
+You can book this la Zona Colonial guided bike tour for a fun experience!

 6. Afro-Heritage Walking Tour